 Board meeting attendees all need to have access to the same information, whatever the circumstances.
 This isn’t easy if using traditional means of communication such as email or hard copies.
 One-third of companies still rely on paper documents in board meetings, whereas 40% use email.

 Take the stress out of meetings and boost efficiency, while keeping your sensitive data secure, with a board portal.
-With Oodrive by your side.
+With Oodrive Meet by your side.